Frequently Asked Questions

 What should I bring on a reef2peak tour?

 Drinking water, sunglasses, a hat or visor, towel, long-sleeved shirt for sun protection (often called a “sun shirt” or “rash guard”), a dry bag for any electronic devices you bring, motion sickness medicine (if you are prone to sea sickness) and reef-safe sunblock.
 If you are booking a tour with a snorkel segment you’ll need snorkel gear.
 Bringing a light snacks is recommended if you have a tendency to get peckish.
+Cash is always nice if you plan on tipping your guide!

 Where do I get snorkel gear if I don’t have my own?